ricea/websocketstream-explainer/README.md

 ```

 If the value passed to `cancel()` or `abort()` is missing, not an object, or
-there is no "code" attribute, this special treatment doesn't happen, and a
+there is no "code" attribute, this special treatment doesn't apply, and a
 default empty Close frame is sent to the server.

 ```javascript